paidinesh7/dineshpai.in/content/blog/Tariff tantrum.md

 - Whole-of-Nation Buy-In.
 Leadership matters, but so does collective alignment.

 History shows that when constrained, people and nations innovate.
-This moment is our chance to evolve—on our own terms.
+This moment is our chance to evolve, on our own terms.
 The new generation of Indians will face this challenge head-on.
 The era of meekness is over.
 Patience and politeness must not be mistaken for weakness.